-where $n_\mathrm{MC}$ is the number of realizations, $z_i$ is the $i$~th randomized redshift value, the value of $w_i$ is one if $0.15<z_i<0.7$ and is zero elsewhere.
+where $n_\mathrm{MC}$ is the number of realizations, and $z_i$ is the $i$~th randomized redshift value, while the value of $w_i$ is 1 if $0.15<z_i<0.7$ and it is 0 otherwise.
 The results are shown as dashed lines in Fig.~\ref{fig:recover_fl}.
-Based on the $90\%$ percentile of the $r$-band magnitude distribution of the galaxies we selected, and the $r-\Delta z$ relation shown in Fig. 5 of \citet{Zou2019}, we predict the recovered flux fractions for unmasked galaxies in the $9.5<\log M_*(M_\sun)<11$ and $11<\log M_*(M_\sun)<12$ stellar mass ranges, which are shown in the crossed and triangle curve in Fig.~\ref{fig:recover_fl}, respectively.
-The recovered fraction of galaxies in the high stellar bin is around one, which is due to the high quality of photometric redshift of bright central galaxies.
+Based on the $90\%$ percentile of the $r$-band magnitude distribution of the galaxies we selected and the $r-\Delta z$ relation shown in Fig. 5 of \citet{Zou2019}, we were able to predict the recovered flux fractions for unmasked galaxies in the $9.5<\log M_*(M_\sun)<11$ and $11<\log M_*(M_\sun)<12$ stellar mass ranges, which are shown in the crossed and triangle curve in Fig.~\ref{fig:recover_fl}, respectively.
+The recovered fraction of galaxies in the high stellar bin is around one due to the high quality of photometric redshift of bright central galaxies.
 This fraction is $\sim80\%$ in the low stellar mass bin when $z>0.3$.
 It means that even if we take the impact of photo-z uncertainty into account, the total contribution from unresolved sources can be as high as $\sim40\%$.

-The $\sim40\%$ fraction of the unmasked source contribution suggests that the remaining $\sim60\%$ of the stacked signal is from the \ac{whim} in the filaments, which reach a $5.4\sigma$ detection significance.
-We note that this fraction relies on the galaxy X-ray contamination modeling, which is based on our current knowledge of different X-ray emitters in galaxy systems at different scales.
-Future better understanding of the all different types of X-ray sources in the Universe will bring us more accurate results of the contamination fraction.
+The $\sim40\%$ fraction of the unmasked source contribution suggests that the remaining $\sim60\%$ of the stacked signal is from the \ac{whim} in the filaments, reaching a $5.4\sigma$ detection significance.
+This fraction relies on the galaxy X-ray contamination modeling, which is based on our current knowledge of different X-ray emitters in galaxy systems at different scales.
+A better understanding of all the different types of X-ray sources in the Universe will offer more accurate results of the contamination fraction in the future.